jarrodmillman/rcsds/labs/lab13.rst

 convert to LaTeX) for this class, but we never gave you any specific lectures about it.
-Since you will likely be doing a lot of writing for your reports in the near future, I figured I would give you a high-level overview of some practical things that may not be clear from the provided template itself.
+Since you will likely be doing a lot of writing for your reports in the near future, I figured I would give you a high-level overview of some practical things that may not be clear from the template we gave you.

 If you want a more detailed and methodical introduction to LaTeX or are an absolute beginner, you might want to check out *Introducton to LaTeX* on the